matrix-org/patience/README.md

 ## Features

+* Any permutation of supported clients can be tested together
 * Client specifics are hidden by default (but still accessible) so tests can target many clients without modification
 * Tests written in TypeScript